ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

    |    | <UIImageView: 0x7fcf29810f80; [...]> // imageView
 ```

-The above output shows each view with it's subviews indented to represent depth.
+The above output shows each view description along with the description of its subviews indented to represent depth.

 The indent is denoted with a pipe (`|`) and spaces.
 You can see that this matches our initial code: `view` is the parent of `scrollView` and `tableView` which are parents of their own subviews.

-We can then conclude from the above output that it looks like the following is happening:
+We can conclude from the above output that the following is happening:

 ```
-1. Vist view
+1. Visit view
 2. view has two subviews: scrollView and tableView
 3. Visit scrollView
 4. scrollView has two subviews: label1 and label2